Guide to Navigating Florida Inlets & Water Channels

 Most of the time, there’s nothing the least bit worrisome about entering or leaving through an inlet.
 True, the tide can run fast and there may be a lot of boats coming or going at the same time, but many Florida inlets are wide, deep and well marked, especially those on the east coast.

 Here’s my own rundown of what I consider the safest inlets and some of the more questionable inlets on both of Florida’s coasts.
-But don’t take my word for it.
 Remember, you’re responsible for navigating your own boat.

 The Big Ship Channels

 These are considered all-weather (by big ships, not little boats) channels from the ocean that ships can safely use.
 They are deep, wide, well-marked and often protected by jetties (which can be their own source of danger in bad weather or low visibility).
 Because they are wide and deep, tremendous volumes of water flow through them and, as a consequence, the adverse conditions created by wind-against-tide can extend considerably into the ocean or gulf.

 Florida Inlets are listed from north to south on the east coast, then south to north on the west coast.

 The river marks the border between George and Florida and its currents flow fast.
 Several years ago, the U.S. Navy built a nuclear submarine base at nearby Kings Bay, Ga., and undertook extensive work dredging and marking the St. Mary’s River entrance.
 Now, as long as you stay clear of subs coming and going, it’s a relatively easy passage, well marked and deep.